Does Acupuncture Hurt?

 I am dedicated to making your acupuncture treatment as comfortable as it is effective.
 Most people barely feel a thing when needles are inserted.
 Some people feel a slight pinch or mild sting on a few of the points.In most cases, you feel calm and relaxed soon after the needles are inserted.
 The reason acupuncture needles don’t give the painful sensation you might expect is because they’re very thin in comparison to the hypodermic needles used to give injections.
 Hypodermic needles are necessarily hollow so that the shot can be injected.
 They also have a very blunt point (actually a wedge shape) in comparison to an acupuncture needle.
 Approximately forty acupuncture needles can fit into the tip of one standard 18 gauge hypodermic needle.

 There are certain sensations associated with the therapeutic effects of acupuncture, which are known as Da Qi (pronounced “dah-chee”).
-These may include slight cramping, heaviness, distention, tingling or electric sensation traveling along an arm or leg.
+These may include slight aching, heaviness, tingling or electric sensation traveling along an arm or leg.
 This is not unusual.
 If any discomfort is experienced, it is usually mild.
 Overall, your treatment should be virtually painless as well as relaxing.